vmware-samples/euc-samples/Intelligence-Samples/Custom Connectors/UEM/Readme.md

 2. Workspace ONE Intelligence
 3. Workspace ONE UEM
 4. An enrolled device
-5. An administrator account with API Access enabled and sufficient role-based permissions to execute the API tasks.
+5. An administrator account with API Access enabled and sufficient role-based permissions to run the API tasks.
 6. An API Key (as generated at **Settings > System > Advanced > API > REST API**).

 ## How to prepare this sample for import

 This collection is a sample for use within Workspace ONE Intelligence.
 Please be sure to populate all variable fields with the values from your instance.
 Follow this process to prepare the Postman Collection for uploading to Intelligence:

-1. Download the Custom UEM API Calls postman collection locally and open it in postman.
+1. Download the Custom UEM API Calls postman collection locally and open it in Postman.
 2. Note the 5 separate UEM API calls included:  *RestartDevice, RecommendationCadence, RefreshCellularPlans* (3 separate instances of RefreshCellularPlans)
 3. Click on the line that says "Post" for the *RestartDevice* API Call.
 In the *Headers* section, replace the **VALUE** for **aw-tenant-code** with your API Key (see oAuth note below)
 4. Click Save to save the updated API call.
-5. Repeat Step 3 and 4 for the other API calls.
+5. Repeat Steps 3 and 4 for the other API calls.
 6. Right-Click on the **Custom UEM API Calls** collection and click **Export**
 7. Save the collection export as Postman version 2.1 to your device.